RobTillaart/printHelpers/README.md

 #### hex() bin()

-The default print() function of Arduino does not have leading zero's for HEX and BIN.
+The default print() function of Arduino does not have leading zero's for **HEX** and **BIN**.
 This often causes a "broken" layout especially if one wants to print in columns or so.

 To solve this the following functions are added that will generate a constant length char array.